dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/index.md

 * [Tag Helpers](xref:mvc/views/tag-helpers/intro): Always emit absolute links.
 * URLs manually written in a Razor page or MVC view file (`.cshtml`), which if you are rendering inside different documents should always be absolute.
 * URLs in Razor components (`.razor`) are typically relative, but are essentially also manually written.
-* URLs in scripts, such as the Blazor scripts (`blazor.webassembly.js` and `blazor.server.js`), which are always relative to the document.
+* URLs in scripts, such as the Blazor scripts (`blazor.webassembly.js` and `blazor.server.js`), which are relative to the document.

 If you're rendering a Blazor app from different documents (for example, `/Admin/B/C/` and `/Admin/D/E/`), you must take the app base path into account, or the base path is different when the app renders in each document and the resources are fetched from the wrong URLs.